hiegz/raspi/README.md

 # Raspberry Pi

-The following is a step-by-step guide on how to setup a brand-new Raspberry Pi 4 as a wireless hotspot with internet access through a remote VPN server.
-The overall setup looks something like
+The following is a step-by-step guide on how to setup a brand-new Raspberry Pi 4 as a dual-band wireless hotspot with internet access through a remote VPN server.
+The overall setup looks something like this:
-this:

 ![image](./assets/diagram.png)